Fact-checked by the CapitalLendingNews editorial team

 What is the yield curve borrowers explained in simple terms?

-The yield curve shows the interest rates on U.S. government bonds from shortest to longest maturity.
+It shows the interest rates on U.S. government bonds from shortest to longest maturity.
 Banks use these rates as the foundation for setting loan prices.
-When long-term rates are higher than short-term rates, borrowing for long periods — like a mortgage — costs more, but credit is generally more available than during an inversion.
+Long-term rates higher than short-term rates make credit more generally available, while an inversion does the opposite.

 Sources